Bispecific Fc Domains

-Unlike traditional monoclonal antibodies that target and bind to a single antigen, bispecific antibodies are designed with two variable domains to elicit biological effects that require simultaneous binding to two targets.
-For example, one variable domains binds to a tumor cell and the other variable domain binds to a cytotoxic immune cell.
+Unlike traditional antibodies that target and bind to a single antigen, bispecific antibodies are designed with two variable domains to elicit biological effects that require simultaneous binding to two targets.
+For example, one variable domain binds to a tumor cell and the other variable domain binds to a cytotoxic immune cell.

 Efforts in bispecific antibody design have historically been frustrated by poor molecular stability, difficulties in production and short in vivo half-life.
 Xencor’s bispecific Fc domain technology maintains full-length antibody properties in a bispecific antibody and can be made and purified with standard antibody production methods.